Publication-ready coefficient table from one or more fitted

 Decimal alignment of every numeric column is preserved in both modes: the

-Bcolumn decimal-aligns its coefficient values plus any fit-stat value(s) in"first_col"mode (native primitives handle the mixed-precision case), and trivially decimal-aligns in"merged"mode (the fit-stat values move out of the B column into the merged cell).- model_labels
+Bcolumn decimal-aligns its coefficient values plus any fit-stat value(s) in"first_col"mode (native primitives handle the mixed-precision case), and trivially decimal-aligns in"merged"mode (the fit-stat values move out of the B column into the merged cell).- show_re

 Per-model labels used as the column-group spanner above each model's sub-columns (console + gt / flextable / tinytable / Excel / Word renderers).